-Some people are damn crazy to get hands-on their favorite products before others.
+Some people are damn crazy to get hands-on with their favorite products before others.
 The best use case for new launches or best-selling models.
-People are willing to pay a few extra cash to grab the product.
-In such cases, you can provide the product by using shipping options.
+People are willing to pay a little extra cash to grab the product.
+In such cases, you can provide 24-hour delivery for a few extra bucks.

 Offer complementary product